 Technology has become an integral part of teaching and preparing our students for the future.

 In our District, technology has changed the way teachers teach and children learn.
 Students are more engaged, and student achievement has increased to record-breaking levels.
-All of our students in grades 5-12 are using 1:1 iPads to access digital materials and cultivate collaboration and creation skills.
+All of our students in grades K-12 use a school issued iPad to access digital materials and cultivate collaboration and creation skills.
 They also receive individualized instruction in all subjects, with the goal of enhancing and personalizing student learning.

 Minnetonka began digitizing its curriculum in 2002 with the installation of its first SMART Boards.
 Today, all classrooms have SMART Boards, allowing teachers to bring a world of Internet resources into the classroom at high speeds thanks to our broadband fiber optic network, a multitude of WiFi access points, and a fast and secure single sign-on tool.
 That speed ensures precious instructional time is not wasted.